 The disclosure is to other school officials, including teachers, within the public charter school or district who have a legitimate educational interest.

-As used in this section, “legitimate educational interest” means a public charter school or district1 official employed by the public charter school or district as an head of school/superintendent, supervisor, instructor or staff support member; a person serving on a public charter school or district board; a person or company with whom the public charter school or district has contracted to perform a special task; or a parent or student serving on a special committee such as a disciplinary or grievance committee, or assisting another public charter school or district official in performing theirhis or her tasks needed to review an educational record in order to fulfill theirhis or her professional responsibility (definition from FERPA).
+As used in this section, “legitimate educational interest” means a public charter school or district1 official employed by the public charter school or district as an head of school/superintendent, supervisor, instructor or staff support member; a person serving on a public charter school or district board; a person or company with whom the public charter school or district has contracted to perform a special task; or a parent or student serving on a special committee such as a disciplinary or grievance committee, or assisting another public charter school or district official in performing their tasks needed to review an educational record in order to fulfill their professional responsibility (definition from FERPA).

-The public charter school shall maintain, for public inspection, a listing of the names and positions of individuals within the public charter school or district1 who have access to personally identifiable information with respect to students with disabilities.
+The public charter school shall maintain, for public inspection, a listing of the names and positions of individuals within the public charter school or district who have access to personally identifiable information with respect to students with disabilities.

-The disclosure is to officials of another school within the district1;
+The disclosure is to officials of another school within the district;

 The disclosure is to authorized representatives of: